GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 $

 #figure(
-  include("figures/loss_illustration.typ"),
+  include "figures/loss_illustration.typ",
   caption: flex-caption(
     short: [
       Illustrative example of a poor network prediction and the corresponding ground truth spectrum.
     ],
     long: [
       Illustrative example of a poor network prediction (in red) and the corresponding ground truth spectrum (in violet).
     ],
   ),
 )
 <fig:ssl:multi_source:loss_illustration>